doubledutch/simulator/README.md

 1. Click the RUN icon.

 This will build and install the DoubleDutch simulator app to your selected iPhone simulator.
+You should no longer need to build the simulator project in XCode.
+In the future, simply open the DoubleDutch simulator app from the iOS Simulator device.
-You will likely see a red error screen due to not having a React Native packager running.
+You will at first likely see a red error screen due to not having a React Native packager running.

 To launch a packager: